m-sterspace/make-macos-sane/README.md

 ## Steps:

-1. Go to Keyboard > Settings and change `Command` ➡️ `Control`, `Control` ➡️ `Command`, and `Global` ➡️ `Command`.
+1. Go to Settings > Keyboard > Keyboard Shortcuts > Modifer Keys and change `Command` ➡️ `Control`, `Control` ➡️ `Command`, and `Global` ➡️ `Command`.
 Repeat for any external keyboards.
-2. Go to Trackpad > Settings and enable `Tap to click`
+2. Go to Settings > Trackpad and enable `Tap to click`
+3. Go to Settings > Desktop & Dock and change `Click wallpaper to reveal desktop` to `Only in Stage Manager`
-3. Remove all the Apple Programs from the taskbar
+4. Remove all the Apple Programs from the taskbar
-4. Use Safari to download a better browser then close it and never open it again
+5. Use Safari to download a better browser then close it and never open it again
-5. [Install Homebrew](https://brew.sh/) so that you can install the other stuff you need
+6. [Install Homebrew](https://brew.sh/) so that you can install the other stuff you need
-6. [Install middleclick-sonoma](https://github.com/artginzburg/MiddleClick-Sonoma) so that the trackpad supports three finger middleclick like it's 2012
+7. [Install middleclick-sonoma](https://github.com/artginzburg/MiddleClick-Sonoma) so that the trackpad supports three finger middleclick like it's 2012
-7. [Install rectangle](https://rectangleapp.com/) so that windows can be snapped to the side like it's 2015
+8. [Install rectangle](https://rectangleapp.com/) so that windows can be snapped to the side like it's 2015
-8. [Install kitty](https://sw.kovidgoyal.net/kitty/binary/#binary-install) so that your terminal is GPU rendered like it's 2019
+9. [Install kitty](https://sw.kovidgoyal.net/kitty/binary/#binary-install) so that your terminal is GPU rendered like it's 2019
-9. Open Finder, right click `desktop` > `add to dock`, then right click the dock icon and change `View content as` to `Fan` and `Sort by` to `Date Modified` so that you have access to screenshots
+10. Open Finder, right click `desktop` > `add to dock`, then right click the dock icon and change `View content as` to `Fan` and `Sort by` to `Date Modified` so that you have access to screenshots